whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 * No running Tale instances

 * [ ] General
-1. Launch the Ligo Tale and wait for instance to start
+1. Launch (Copy and Run) the Ligo Tale and wait for instance to start
 1. Confirm you are on the Run page
    1. Confirm Run panel displays Tale icon, title, and author
    1. Confirm Run page displays Interact, Files, Metadata tabs